-There I was, two nights before move in day relaxing in bed and about to fall asleep when the soft and fuzzy feeling previously associated with leaving suddenly disappeared.
-My mind flooded with all the change I was about to encounter as a college freshman and people who would be left behind.
+There I was, two nights before move-in day, relaxing in bed and about to fall asleep when the soft and fuzzy feeling previously associated with leaving suddenly disappeared.
+My mind flooded with all the changes I was about to encounter as a college freshman and the people who would be left behind.
 No one warned me about this strong and overpowering sensation.
 It hit me like a tidal wave, drowning me in thoughts and memories, I found it easiest to grasp and process them by putting them into this letter.

 Mom and Dad,

 Today must be one of the hardest days of your lives.
 I promise you everything will be ok.
 You’ve spent 17 years, 10 months, and 29 days instilling values in me that I will never forget.
 The time you spent repeating yourself over and over has paid off.
 I am taking your lessons with me to college to mold myself into a better person, the person you raised me to be.

 You have to trust that I can hold my own.
 It’s no different than learning to walk or ride a bike.
 You held my hand and showed me the way.
 The first couple of times, I may have come back bruised and bloodied with tears streaming down my cheeks, but I learned.
 And today is no different.

 You’re sending me off knowing that I’ll hit some bumps in the road and face obstacles that seem impossible to overcome.
 I will still need you to show me the way every once in a while, even if it’s through phone calls or texts.
 I value your input.
 Eventually, just like walking or biking, I will learn and find my way myself.

 I love you both more than words can describe and will be forever indebted to you for what you have given me physically, mentally, and emotionally.
 All of my achievements belong to the two of you; even if I did not show it at the time, I’m extremely grateful.
 I may be moving out from under your roof at home, but I will always be under the roof of your heart.